thorstensson/mp3playerp5/README.md

 # Audio Player - Vue - TS - Web Audio API

 I've been researching the Web Audio API over the 'holidays', thus the birth of this little Audio Player.
-The player's spectrum bar reflects an array of sample rate data points; it fetches these points from the Audio API's frequency property and draws them onto the canvas.
+The player's spectrum bar reflects an array of sample rate data points.

-The playlist is virtual, and plays tracks stored in my S3 Amazon bucket (please don't re-use this bucket as it is set to public).
-See below for a suggested S3 configuration if you like to add your own tracks to S3.
+The playlist is virtual, and will probably stay so.
+I currently store the tracks in my S3 Amazon bucket (please don't re-use this bucket as it is set to public).
+But if you clone this, and you don't want to bother with S3, then just update the PATH variable in MinimlAudioPlayer to point to @/assets/audio, then drop some mp3's in there and play on localhost.

-Part of the roadmap (see below) is to create a freestanding component companion to the Audio Player to generate colourful patterns on a larger HTML canvas. 🎅🎅🎅
+On the roadmap: to write a freestanding (can live anywhere in the DOM tree) spectrum visualiser which generates colourful patterns on a larger HTML canvas. 🎅

 ## Demo